 MEPs will facilitate recognizing the returning crime assets across borders and demand mutual recognition of confiscation orders to ensure rapid cross-border cooperation after recognition.
 The European Central Bank is expected to withdraw licenses from banks in the Eurozone that violate AML / CTF obligations.

 In the decision taken, the MEPs state that it is necessary to focus on corruption and money laundering offenses and other reported scandals such as Panama Papers, Lux Leaks, and Paradise Papers, as well as transparent financial and tax systems.
 If it focuses only on traditional money laundering crimes, other crimes cannot be identified, so it is important to prevent them.
-On the other side, there is a point is that should be considered; this plan also highlighted the contributions of international investigative journalism in exposing possible crimes.
+On the other side, there is a point that should be considered; this plan also highlighted the contributions of international investigative journalism in exposing possible crimes.